INJ Grant

 It is the full and total responsibility of applicants to ensure that they have all necessary licences, permits or permissions, etc. in place to do the work proposed under this grant.
 This includes permissions and authorisation from any project affiliates to ensure that they are aware, committed and capable of taking on the project work if funding is forthcoming.

 The Irish Naturalists’ Journal Ltd. reserves the right to ask for proof of these before publication of any results in the Journal and accepts no liability for work done without necessary licences, permits or permissions, or other necessary precautions.
+Any work involving children (those under 18) or vulnerable adults, must have appropriate safeguards in place.

 Promotional material